Vladimir7280/dash-masternode-tool/doc/proposals.md

 In the main proposals list, select the proposal(s), you'd like to vote on.

-> Note: from DMT v0.9.18 you can select and vote on multiple proposals
+> Note: from FIXMT v0.9.18 you can select and vote on multiple proposals

 Open the `Vote` tab in the lower section of the `Proposals` window.
 You will see one row of voting buttons (*Yes*, *No*, *Abstain*) for each masternode registered in the application, and an additional row of buttons at the top to cast votes using all masternodes registered in the application:
 ![Vote tab](img/fixmt-proposals-vote.png)